-Russiagate Ends: Mueller Finds No Russia Collusion, Leaves Door Open On "Obstruction"
+Trump "Totally Exonerated", Calls For Investigation Into "Illegal Takedown That Failed"

 Good Morning, Have A Great Day!— Donald J. Trump (@realDonaldTrump) March 24, 2019

-Both Democrats and Republicans have called for the full public release of the long-awaited report, which notably did not include any new indictments - which sent Democrats into fits over the weekend as Republicans celebrated what appears to be a big win.
+Both Democrats and Republicans have called for the full public release of the long-awaited report, which notably did not include any new indictments - sending Democrats into fits over the weekend as Republicans celebrated what appears to be a big win.

 On Saturday, 18 state attorneys general joined together to urge the Justice Department to publicly release the final report.